MarileneGarcia/marilene.github.io/docs/GSoC/GSoC.md

 - I used a USB-to-Serial FTDI232 adapter to access the Raspberry Pi terminal from my computer.
 - I also configured my VLAN to allow access to the Raspberry Pi via Wi-Fi and SSH.
 - Since I do not yet have a DC source, I used the Raspberry Pi’s 5V power supply and a 10K potentiometer to test voltage measurements.
 Unfortunately, the current supply was too low, so the current measurements were unreliable.
-- I connected the MAX14001PMB with the Raspberry Pi in the following configuration.

 ### Studying the Evaluation Board
 - The MAX14001PMB evaluation board can measure high line voltage values (up to 230V AC or ±325V DC) and load current values (up to 5A).
 However, the device itself only accepts input values below the Vrefin, which is usually 1.25V.
 To handle this, the board includes an circuitry that scales the signals proportionally and applies an offset, allowing the measurement of negative values.